mahynotch/alphafold3_slurm_pipeline/README.md

 # Alphafold3 Slurm Pipeline
 This repository contains a pipeline for running large scale screening AlphaFold3 on a Slurm cluster.
 Some concepts are based on the [AlphaFold2 pipeline](https://github.com/strubelab/alphafold).
 It currently provides the following features:
-- Make features: Generate features for two list of protein sequences.
+- Make features: Generate features for two list of protein sequences, extracting MSAs and templates.
 - Make complexes: Generate dimer complexes for two list of protein sequences, based on features.
-- Make monomer: Generate monomer models for a list of protein sequences.
+- Make monomer: Generate monomer models for a list of protein sequences listed in a fasta file.

 To install it, please follow the instructions below (**This installation guide is for Ibex system of KAUST only.
 For non-Ibex users, please refer to the [Non-ibex User](#non-ibex) part.**).
 ## Installation